 The Nd:YAG, or, as those of us in the industry call it, the YAG, continues to grow in popularity.
 The wavelength, or distance between one peak or crest of a wave of light and the next corresponding peak or crest, is longer and goes deeper into the skin.
 In doing so, it bypasses the epidermis or melanin of the skin altogether and goes straight to the hair follicle, making it an ideal treatment for darker skin tones.

 As you are researching LHR to determine if it is a safe and viable option for your skin tone, one of the most important factors is knowing the training and skillset of your laser technician.
-An experienced technician should know and understand:
+An experienced technician should understand the characteristics of the laser, including:

-Although lasers for darker skin complexions have been around since the early 2000s, many facilities have not invested in the right equipment because of the high cost of these devices.
+Although laser hair removal for black skin has been around since the early 2000s, many facilities have not invested in the right equipment because of the high cost of these devices.
 It is imperative that you take the proper precautions and find business owners and practitioners who understand the intricacies of treating clients with darker skin tones.
 Just like with skincare and estheticians, the laser hair removal industry is saturated with a very high turnover rate among technicians.
 This is not the time to go looking for the best deal on Groupon or a seasonal close out sale.